kkraoj/tree_mortality_from_vod/README.md

 Thanks to the anonymous reviewers for helping us improve the manuscript

+## Issues?

+Check the `Issues` tab for troubleshooting or create a new issue.

 ## References

 1. Simard, M., Pinto, N., Fisher, J.B. & Baccini, A. (2011).
 Mapping forest canopy height globally with spaceborne lidar.
 J. Geophys.
 Res.
 Biogeosciences, 116, 1–12.